 Motivational enhancement therapy is a specific type of talk therapy intended to help an individual get to a place where they want to change their unhealthy behaviors.
 It’s often used for those experiencing substance use issues.
 If you’re looking for professional support, you might consider seeking the help of a therapist either online or in person.

-Below are some commonly asked questions on this topic.
+Below are commonly asked questions.

 What is the purpose of motivational enhancement therapy?